Santosh-16k/Udacity_DRL_NanoDegree_p1/README.md

 6. checkpoint.pth contains trained model, use the notebook to load the model.

 ### Information about the environment
-- The action space of the agent consists of 4 actions i.e move forward, move backward, turn left and turn right
+- The action space of the agent is discrete and consists of 4 actions i.e move forward, move backward, turn left and turn right
 - The state space has 37 dimensions and contains agent's velocity along with ray-based perception of objects around agent's forward direction
 - A reward of +1 is given for collecting yellow banana and a reward of -1 is provided for collecting a blue banana